AppDaemon/appdaemon/docs/APPGUIDE.rst

     def motion(self, entity, attribute, old, new, **kwargs): self.log("Arg1 is {}".format(kwargs["arg1"]))

-It now makes more sense to rewite the callback's method signature to the following if desired:
+It now makes more sense to rewrite the callback's method signature to the following if desired:

 .. code:: python